datastructures-js/priority-queue/README.md

 ```

 #### MinPriorityQueue, MaxPriorityQueue
-constructor requires a callback for object queues to indicate which prop is used for comparison, and does not require any for number or string ones.
+constructor requires a callback for object values to indicate which prop is used for comparison, and does not require any for primitive values like numbers or strings.

 ##### TS
 ```ts